davosian/home-cluster-v2/README.md

 # restart the service
 systemctl restart dnsmasq.service

+# stop systemd-resolved.
+# Otherwise /etc/resolv.conf changes get reverted
+systemctl stop systemd-resolved
+systemctl disable systemd-resolved

 # test
 dig @127.0.0.1 -p 8600 consul.service.consul ANY
 curl -L http://consul.service.consul:8500
 ```

 Repeat above setup for all clients.

+### Backup before workload installation

+At this point, it is a good idea to create snapshots of the VMs using the [Hetzner Web UI](https://console.hetzner.cloud/).
+This way, it is easy to go back to this state should you have to start over.

 ### Ingress setup